 There's hope!
 It's one bite at a time

-No organisation's Marketing is ever perfect, but you will certainly be pushing it in the right direction by not becoming inundated, but by being selective and open to new technology and approaches as they come available.
+No organisation's Marketing is ever perfect, but you will certainly be pushing it in the right direction by not becoming inundated, and instead, being selective and open to new approaches as they come available.

 What are your thoughts?